weikanggong/Resting-state-fMRI-preprocessing/README.md

 ('data' is a folder, 'subject 1',..., 'subject n' are folders, 'T1' are folders)

-(/subject_k_rest.nii.gz/ is the resting-state fMRI data for k-th subjects.
+(/subject_k_rest.nii.gz/ is the resting-state fMRI data of k-th subjects.
 The name of the data can be arbitrary.)

-(/subject_k_t1.nii.gz/ is the resting-state fMRI data for k-th subjects.
+(/subject_k_t1.nii.gz/ is the T1 structure data of k-th subjects.
 The name of the data can be arbitrary.)

 ```
                                 |---/subject_1_rest.nii.gz/